jon-hanson/parsecj/README.md

 2. Define a grammar for the language - a set of production rules.
 3. Translate the production rules into parsers using the library combinators.
 The parsers will typically construct values from the model.
 4. Book-end the parser for the top-level element with the `eof` combinator.
-5. Invoke the parser by passing a `State` object, usually constructed from a `String`, to the `parse` method.
+5. Invoke the parser by passing a `Input` object, usually constructed from a `String`, to the `parse` method.
 6. The resultant `Reply` result holds either the successfully parsed value or an error message.

 ## Types